 • restoring species and ecosystems;

-The gratuity is calculated based on the True Value of each guests impacts upon the climate and environment, but with a little bit more, (one percent above neutral) to ensure their impact is positive.
-This gratuity goes directly back towards the preservation and restoration of nature.
+The return to the environment is based on the True Value of each guests impacts upon the climate and environment, but with a little bit more, (one percent above neutral) to ensure their impact is positive.

 Tourism & Biodiversity

 “The sudden fall in tourism cuts off funding for biodiversity conservation.
 Some 7% of world tourism relates to wildlife, a segment growing by 3% annually.
 The impact on biodiversity and ecosystems is critical.
 In many African destinations, wildlife accounts for up to 80% of visits, and tourism revenues enable marine conservation efforts.

 Several examples of community involvement in nature tourism show how communities, including indigenous peoples, have been able to protect their cultural and natural heritage while creating wealth and improve their wellbeing.